Media studies: Canada

 In Canada, media studies and communication studies are incorporated in the same departments and cover a wide range of approaches (from critical theory and organizations to research-creation and political economy, for example).
 Over time, research developed to employ theories and methods from cultural studies, philosophy, political economy, gender, sexuality and race theory, management, rhetoric, film theory, sociology, and anthropology.
-Harold Innis and Marshall McLuhan are famous Canadian scholars for their contributions to the fields of media ecology and political economy in the 20th century.
+Harold Innis and Marshall McLuhan are famous Canadian scholars known for their contributions to media ecology and political economy in the 20th century.
 They were both important members of the Toronto School of Communication at the time.
-More recently, the School of Montreal and its founder James R. Taylor significantly contributed to the field of organizational communication by focusing on the ontological processes of organizations.
+More recently, the School of Montreal and its founder, James R. Taylor, have made significant contributions to the field of organizational communication by focusing on organizational ontological processes.

-In 1945 and 1946, Carleton University and the University of Western Ontario (respectively) created journalism specific programs or schools.
-A journalism specific program was also created at Ryerson in 1950.
+In 1945 and 1946, Carleton University and the University of Western Ontario (respectively) created journalism-specific programs or schools.
+A journalism-specific program was also created at Ryerson in 1950.
 The first communication programs in Canada were started at Ryerson and Concordia Universities.
-The Radio and Television Arts program at Ryerson was started in the 1950s, while the Film, Media Studies/Media Arts, and Photography programs also originated from programs started in the 1950s.
-The Communication studies department at Concordia was created in the late 1960s.
-Ryerson's Radio and Television, Film, Media and Photography programs were renowned by the mid 1970s, and its programs were being copied by other colleges and universities nationally and internationally.
-Western University later followed suit, establishing The Faculty of Information and Media Studies.
+The Radio and Television Arts program at Ryerson was established in the 1950s, as were the Film, Media Studies/Media Arts, and Photography programs.
+The Communication Studies Department at Concordia was created in the late 1960s.
+Ryerson's Radio and Television, Film, Media, and Photography programs were renowned by the mid-1970s, and its programs were being copied by other colleges and universities nationally and internationally.
+Western University later followed suit, establishing the Faculty of Information and Media Studies.
 Carleton later expanded upon its school of journalism, introducing the mass communication and media studies program in 1978.

-Today, most universities offer undergraduate degrees in Media and Communication Studies, and many Canadian scholars actively contribute to the field, among which: Brian Massumi (philosophy, cultural studies), Kim Sawchuk (cultural studies, feminist, ageing studies), Carrie Rentschler (feminist theory), and François Cooren (organizational communication).
+Today, most universities offer undergraduate degrees in Media and Communication Studies.
+Many Canadian scholars actively contribute to the field, among whom are: Brian Massumi (philosophy, cultural studies), Kim Sawchuk (cultural studies, feminist, ageing studies), Carrie Rentschler (feminist theory), and François Cooren (organizational communication).

 China

 There are two universities in China that specialize in media studies.
-Communication University of China, formerly known as the Beijing Broadcasting Institute, dates back to 1954 and includes media studies.
-CUC has 15,307 full-time students, including 9,264 undergraduates, 3,512 candidates for doctor and master's degrees, and 16,780 students in programs of continuing education.
+Communication University of China, formerly known as the Beijing Broadcasting Institute, was founded in 1954 and offers media studies.
+CUC has 15,307 full-time students, including 9,264 undergraduates, 3,512 candidates for doctoral and master's degrees, and 16,780 students in continuing education programs.
 The other university known for media studies in China is Zhejiang University of Media and Communications (ZUMC) which has campuses in Hangzhou and Tongxiang.
-Almost 10,000 full-time students are currently studying in over 50 programs at the 13 Colleges and Schools of ZUMC.
-Both institutions have produced some of China's brightest broadcasting talents for television, as well as leading journalists at magazines and newspapers.
+Almost 10,000 full-time students are currently studying across more than 50 programs at the 13 Colleges and Schools of ZUMC.
+Both institutions have produced some of China's brightest television broadcasting talent, as well as leading journalists for magazines and newspapers.